pola-rs/polars/docs/source/user-guide/expressions/categorical-data-and-enums.md

 Some typical examples include your nationality, the operating system of your computer, or the license that your favorite open source project uses.

 When working with categorical data you can use Polars' dedicated types, `Categorical` and `Enum`, to make your queries more performant.
-Now, we will see what are the differences between the two data types `Categorical` and `Enum` and when you should use when data type or the other.
+Now, we will see what are the differences between the two data types `Categorical` and `Enum` and when you should use one data type or the other.
 We also include some notes on [why the data types `Categorical` and `Enum` are more efficient than using the plain string values](#performance-considerations-on-categorical-data-types) in the end of this user guide section.

 ## `Enum` vs `Categorical`